 And he seems to be really good at it.
 After only three years on the job, Tim has just been promoted to Assistant VP.

-While Tim’s career and life focus is impressive, he maintained an adventurous mind.
+While Tim’s career and life focus are impressive, he maintained an adventurous mind.
 During his Bachelor’s program, he spent a semester at Griffith’s University near Brisbane.
 In Australia, he experienced the freedom of being by himself for the first time: “The people were extremely open and friendly, and being on my own away from home boosted my self-confidence immensely.”

 Upon his return to Frankfurt, he hardly had time to repack his bags.
 Before he took off for the U.S. In New York, he completed an internship at the Manhattan-based Global Network Team of Deutsche Bank.
 “That’s the great thing about working for an international company.
 You have all these great opportunities.”

 Tim has a curious personality that is prone to entrepreneurial thinking.
 His problem-solving mind won him the Deutsche Bank Corporate Challenge at Tomorrow University of Applied Sciences, which is tied to a €10.000 scholarship.

 He developed technical solutions to make the Deutsche Bank Park (Frankfurt’s soccer stadium) more accessible for people with handicaps.
 Amongst them were audible beacons for the blind, providing a sound corridor for better orientation, and audio induction loops for the hearing impaired.
 The latter filters noise and makes it easier for people with hearing issues to focus on the environment.
 “I am a huge fan of Eintracht Frankfurt and I would love to see my ideas in place.”
 The chances for that are pretty good, as Tim’s ideas are currently reviewed by an expert team.